qcode-software/qcode-ui/docs/dbGrid.md

 # Databse Grid - dbGrid
 [Fiddle](http://jsfiddle.net/PeterChaplin/j6HPe/)

+See also: dbRow and dbCell.

 An html table representing a database record set, with editable contents.
 Each row represents a record, dbGrid expects
 \<col\> elements with "name" attributes to describe the field names.

-See also: dbRow and dbCell.
+Columns can be made non-editable with the custom attributes "addDisabled" and "updateDisabled".

 The plugin uses the "editable" plugin, with the associated "dbEditor" plugins, to allow editing of cell contents.
 It adds a \<div\> wrapper around the table in order to support this plugin.